codegode23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # echo - a script used for displaying lines of text or string which are passed as arguments on the command line.

 # ls -la > ls_cwd_content - This command writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it will be overwritten.
 If the file ls_cwd_content does not exist, it will be created.

+# tail -n 1 iacta >> iacta - a script that duplicates the last line of the file iacta